Derek Longmuir: Career

-In the UK during the 1970s, the Bay City Rollers went number one twice, and had 6 records Certified silver and 2 Certified gold.
+In the UK during the 1970s, the Bay City Rollers went number one twice, and had 6 records certified silver and 2 certified gold.
 He appeared on each of the band's nine studio albums through to 1981.
-He decided to leave the Bay City Rollers during a tour in Japan in 1982.
-Derek had left by 1983.
+Longmuir made the decision to leave the Bay City Rollers in 1982 while the band were on tour in Japan; by 1983 he had done so.